julianobrasil/simplestaking/README.md

 As requested in the description of the exercise, I'm using `<cdk-virtual-scroll-viewport>` to achieve an `infinite scrolling` effect.
 So new data is loaded from the server (and saved to the store) as you scroll up and down through the table rows.
-The data that comes from the server is added to the data that was already in the store in previous sequence of requests related to the same user account address, in a cummulative way.
+The data that comes from the server is added to the data that was already in the store as a side effect of previous sequence of requests related to the same user account address, in a cummulative way.
+The statistics data in the store is completely erased whenever you switch the account address in the input for another one.
+I'm not saving any data to `localStorage` or any client database, so all the state data will be lost if you refresh the page.

 Notice that there's no need to click on any button in order to request data.
-You only have to type in a valid user token on the input on the top of the page.
+You only have to type in a valid user account address on the input on the top of the page.

 # A11y